simeononsecurity/simeononsecurity.ch/content/guides/windows-networking-internet-tools-guide/index.en.md

 ## Establishing Remote Desktop Connections with MSTSC

 In today's globalized environment, the ability to access a remote computer is of paramount importance.
-The **Microsoft Terminal Services Client (MSTSC)** offers a seamless way to establish remote desktop connections.
+The **Microsoft Terminal Services Client (MSTSC)** offers a smooth way to establish remote desktop connections.
 Follow these steps to initiate a remote desktop session:

 1. Press `Win + R`, type **mstsc**, and hit Enter.
 2. Enter the **Computer** or **IP address** of the remote system.
 3. Click **Connect**, and if prompted, provide your credentials.

-MSTSC grants you the power to operate a remote system as if you were sitting right in front of it, fostering collaboration and efficient troubleshooting.
+MSTSC grants you the power to operate a remote system as if you were sitting right in front of it, building collaboration and efficient troubleshooting.

 ## Downloading Files from the Web Using Curl or Wget Equivalents on Windows

-Downloading files from the web is a routine task, and having the right tools at your disposal can streamline the process.
+Downloading files from the web is a routine task, and having the right tools at your disposal can simplify the process.
 While **cURL** and **Wget** are popular choices on Unix-like systems, Windows users can achieve similar functionality through alternative methods.

 ### PowerShell's Invoke-WebRequest: A Wget Alternative